-- Combine yeast, sugar, water and milk into a large bowl and whisk until dissolved.
-Cover and stand in a warm place for around 10 minutes or until mixture is frothy.
+- Combine yeast, sugar, water, and milk in a large bowl and whisk until dissolved.
+Cover and stand in a warm place for around 10 minutes or until the mixture is frothy.

-- Turn dough onto floured surface, knead until smooth.
+- Turn dough onto a floured surface, and knead until smooth.

-- Place bagels on baking tray about 3cm apart on greased oven trays, cover and set aside in a warm place for 15 mins or until risen.
+- Place each bagel on a baking tray about 3cm apart on greased oven trays cover and set aside in a warm place for 15 mins or until risen.